dengyun-git/STEpUp_QC_Paper/README.md

 * QC.paper.202306.R: major code to transform data and perform series of data quality assessments.
 * QCnorm.Paper.202306.R: functions of standardization steps, called by QC.paper.202306.R
 * QCassess.Paper.202306.R: functions to perform quality evaluation, and use plots and tables for visualisation, called by QC.paper.202306.R.
-* QC.plot.202306.R: summurised code to make plots and tables for QC paper.
+* QC.plot.202306.R: summarised code to make plots and tables for QC paper.
 Need to run QC.paper.202306.R first.